-5) The Hearing Officer shall report findings of fact, conclusion, and recommendations to the President and Union within thirty (30) days of the close of the hearing.
+5) The Hearing Officer shall report findings of fact, conclusion, and recommendations to the Employer and Union within thirty (30) days of the close of the hearing.

 7) In the event that the President disagrees with the conclusions of the Hearing Officer, the President will complete a full review of the procedural and substantive issues involved at each stage of the process.
-The President will provide a full accounting of the basis for the decision rendered.
+The President will provide a full accounting of the basis for the decision rendered, prior to forwarding any recommendation to the Board of Regents.
 The rationale for the decision must be transmitted by the President to the applicant.
-Upon the completion of the reconsideration as directed by the Hearing Officer, the decision of the President shall be final and binding on all parties.
+Upon the completion of the reconsideration as directed by the Hearing Officer, the decision of the Employer shall be final and binding on all parties.

 8) The fees of the Hearing Officer and other costs related to the hearing shall be shared equally by the Employer and the Union.